phoebeW17/NextStepSafeguarding/README.md

 ### General features on each page

 - Navigation bar with title and logo with links to further pages on Safeguarding and Contact.
-- Footer with the slogan, socials and links to reporting/ contacting us.
+- Footer with socials and links to reporting/ contacting us.
 - Logo